 This segment comprises spending by advertisers either through a wired Internet connection or via mobile devices.
-It consists of paid advertising placed via search, classified, banner/display, affiliate and mobile channels.
+It consists of paid advertising placed via search, classified, banner/display/video, affiliate and mobile channels.

 The video sector, which encompasses online television and video-on-demand advertising, is not covered in detail in this chapter, as it is already included in the Television Advertising segment.
 In-stream and in-banner video advertising are included in the banner/display channel and are not shown separately.

-In Switzerland, Internet Advertising is still one of the fastest growing segments of the advertising market.
-In 2015 its spend amounted to approximately CHF 1.14 billion, a 12.6 per cent increase over 2014.
+In Switzerland, Internet advertising remains one of the fastest growing segments of the advertising market.
+In 2016 its revenues amounted to approximately CHF 1.3 billion, a 13.2% gain compared to 2015.

-As Internet use rises among consumers and advertisers, ever more industries recognize the importance and impact of Internet Advertising, so they are increasing their spending and visibility in this segment.
-Internet Advertising’s share of the 2015 media mix grew to approximately 30%, with an ongoing shift of budget from the classic advertising channels like print and television to Internet.
+As Internet use increases among consumers and advertisers, more and more industries are recognising the importance and impact of Internet advertising, so they are boosting their spend and visibility in this segment.
+Internet advertising’s share of the 2016 media mix grew by approximately 30%, with an ongoing shift of budget from the classic advertising channels like print and television to Internet.
+Although advertisers are still willing to spend flexibly within the rapidly growing Internet advertising market, a remarkably high level of concentration of international ad tech companies controlling that spend can be seen.
+According to eMarketer forecasts, Google and Facebook will account for almost 50% of advertisers’ total global digital ad spend in 2017.

 Comparison to Western Europe